How to Choose a Chrome Plating Vendor in India

 Safety indicators to look for:

-• Adequate ventilation and fume extraction in the plating area
+- Adequate ventilation and fume extraction in the plating area

-• Chemical storage and disposal practices that meet regulatory standards
+- Chemical storage and disposal practices that meet regulatory standards

 8. Evaluate Communication and Responsiveness

-During your evaluation, assess:
+During your evaluation, pay attention to:

-• How quickly do they respond to inquiries?
+- How quickly they respond to inquiries

-Summary: The Vendor Evaluation Checklist
+The Vendor Evaluation Checklist

-India Development Company meets every criterion on this checklist — backed by 30+ years of operation, 80+ satisfied industrial clients, and a 4000A rectifier facility in Kolkata.
-If you are evaluating chrome plating vendors, we welcome an inquiry.
+India Development Company meets every criterion on this checklist, backed by 30 or more years of operation, 80 or more satisfied industrial clients, and a 4000 A rectifier facility in Kolkata.
+Contact us if you are evaluating chrome plating vendors.